 - multimedia – use of various digital media such as ebooks, video players, audio players, audio books or e-lectures

 - multimodality – different ways of receiving information via sensory organs

-EdTech is the use of technological resources and processes to improve education.
-These can be used in the classroom or remotely.
+Use of technological resources and processes to improve education in the classroom or remotely.

 - Online courses

-An online course is a series of courses on a specific topic which are taught online and aim to achieve a qualification.
+Series of courses on a specific topic, taught online with the aim to achieve a qualification.

 - Distance learning

 Teaching students who are not physically present in a class room.
 The difference to online learning is the focus, whereas, the latter focuses on the method of learning,